Multiplicative Invariance for a Class of Subsets of the Complex Plane: Introduction

-The picture in the complex plane is less developed.
-What has been considered by Pedersen and Shaw in \cite{PS21} (2021) is a complex analogue of a class of multiplicative invariant subsets called base-$r$ restricted digit Cantor sets.
+The theory in the complex plane is less developed.
+In \cite{PS21}, Pedersen and Shaw study a complex analogue of a class of multiplicative invariant subsets called base-$r$ restricted digit Cantor sets.
 A base-$r$ restricted digit Cantor set contains those numbers in the unit interval that, when written in base-$r$, restrict the coefficients used in their expansions to some subset of $\{0, 1,\ldots, r-1\}$.
 For example, the middle-thirds Cantor set are all numbers in the unit interval that, when written in base $3$, only use the coefficients $0$ and $2$.

-In this document we consider a complex analogue to the class of multiplicatively invariant subsets.
 The problem of defining a more general class of sets that might be called ``$\times b$-invariant" where $b$ is a Gaussian integer presents challenges that differ from the real case.
 The map used to define multiplicative invariance in the unit interval subtracts the integer part to ensure that the image is in the domain.
 It is not immediately clear what the correct choice is for the integer part of a complex number.
-This is complicated by a fact from \cite{G82} by Gilbert that we can have up to three expansions in base-$b$ for the same complex number.
+Our approach is to first write a Gaussian integer in base $b$.
+Representing complex numbers with respect to a Gaussian integer base can be traced back to Knuth in \cite{K60} as an alternative way of storing complex numbers and performing complex arithmetic on computers.
+Canonical number systems with Gaussian integers was explored by Katai and Szabo in \cite{KS74}.
+More generally, canonical number systems for quadratic fields were both studied by Gilbert in \cite{G81} and Katai and Kov\'{a}cs in \cite{KK81}.
+The geometry of tiles generated by those systems has also been studied (see, for example, \cite{AT05} by Akiyama and Thuswaldner).